syncfusion-content/maui-docs/MAUI/Cartesian-Charts/PlotBand.md

 * [`RepeatEvery`]() - changes the frequency of the plot band being repeated.
 * [`RepeatUntil`]() - Specifies the end value at which the strip line stops repeating.

-## Add PlotBand for numerical axis
+## Add plot band for numerical axis

 Plot band can be added to the numerical axis by specifying index values to the [Start]() and [Size]() properties.